This post may contain affiliate links. Read my full disclosure policy.

-How to make Furikake Seasoning- a Japanese spice blend made with dried seaweed (nori), toasted sesame seeds, salt, spices and optional bonito flakes.
-Use on rice, veggies, fish or avocado toast!
+Furikake is a savory Japanese spice blend made with dried seaweed (nori), toasted sesame seeds, salt, and spices, typically used as a Japanese rice seasoning, but delicious on everything!
 Vegan & Gluten-free.
-Video!
+Video.

 How to make Furikake- a Japanese spice blend made with seaweed, sesame seeds, salt and optional bonito and spices.
 Use on rice, veggies, fish or avocado toast!
 Vegan and Gluten-free. #furikake